AndrewJBateman/rxjs-learn/README.md

 # :zap: RxJS Learn

-* Practise using Reactive X with javascript (RxJS) without using a framework such as angular.
+* Practise using Reactive X with javascript (RxJS) without using a framework such as Angular.
 * [Webpack](https://webpack.js.org/) is used to bundle this javascript application.
-* Updates due to rxjs updates - pluck requires pip, Observer.create is now new Observer.
+* Updates due to rxjs updates - pluck requires pipe, Observer.create is now new Observer.
 * Webpack config. & package.json files updated to remove errors

 *** Note: to open web links in a new window use: _ctrl+click on link_**